FIMARx/Puutarhaliike-Neilikka/README.md

 > Information about the shop's working schedule, providing important details for visitors.
 - Contact Form:
 > An interactive contact form, enabling visitors to reach out to the shop easily.
+- Custom Scroll Bar:
+> An aesthetically designed custom scroll bar for a unique browsing experience.

 ## 🚀 Getting Started
 To get a local copy up and running, follow these steps: